noidsirius/Axer/README.md

 You can interact with Latte by sending commands to its Broadcast Receiver or receive generated information from Latte by reading files from the local storage.
 First, you need to enable Latte by running `./scritps/enable-service.sh`, then you can send command by running `./scripts/send-command.sh <COMMAND> <EXTRA>`.
 If you want to work with TalkBack, first you need to enable it by running `./scritps/enable-talkback.sh`.
 If any command has an output written in a file, you can use `./scripts/wait_for_file.sh <FILE_NAME>` which prints the content of the file and removes it.
 It's encouraged to watch the logs in a separate terminal `adb logcat | grep "LATTE_SERVICE"`.
 Here is the list of all commands:
 - **General**
 	- `log`: Prints the current layout's xpaths in Android logs.
+	- `is_live`: Given a string as the extra, creates a file `is_live_<extra>.txt`.
+It can be used to determine Latte is alive.
 	- `capture_layout`: Dumps the XML file of the current layout.
 Output's file name: `a11y_layout.xml`
 	- `report_a11y_issues`: Prints the accessibility issues (reported by Accessibility Testing Framework) in Android logs.
+	- `sequence`: Execute a sequence of commands which is given in input as a JSON string.
+Example: [{'command': 'log', 'extra': 'NONE'}]

 - **TalkBack Navigation**
 	- `nav_next`: Navigates the focused element to the next element.
 Output's file name: `finish_nav_action.txt`